Yurnerosk/Machine-Learning/README.md

 - **negative** derivative means the square error **decreases** in such point.
 Thus the substraction, to move the variable to the right (opposite) direction.

 With the update done, a new epoch is set with the new updated values for **w** and **b**.
 It's noted that after some epochs those values do not change that much, and that's the time to **stop**.

+## MarI/O
+In this example, the objective is not to redistribute the code, but to analyse it's functions, solutions and requirements.

+Many functions are used to detect where Mario, enemies, platforms or mushrooms are in the state (moment of the game, like a "screenshot" of the situation).
+The position of everything was approximated into tiles so the learning algorithm could compute faster and simpler decisions, shortening processing times and reducing generations needed to clear the level.

+- getPositions(), getTile(dx, dy), getSprites(), getExtendedSprites()

+A function of creating a sigmoid shows that the author pretends to use a **standart logistic function** (also known as the **sigmoid function**), which has the property of being a continuous function with a (0,1) codomain.
+This can be used to easily label the tile configuration, a sort of ON/OFF label.

+- sigmoid(x)